loimos/loimos/README.md

 Loimos has two major dependencies:
 1. [Charm++](https://github.com/UIUC-PPL/charm), the parallel framework
-and runtime in which Loimos was implmented.
+and runtime in which Loimos was implemented.
 2. Google's Protocol Buffers, or [Protobuf](https://github.com/protocolbuffers/protobuf),
 which Loimos uses to format and parse many of its input files.